Skip to main content

 Megan's Law Resources by State

-This article discusses Megan's law and provides links to state sex offender registries.
+This article discusses Megan's Law.
+It also provides links to state sex offender registries.

-The first Megan's Law appeared after the rape and murder of seven-year-old New Jersey resident Megan Kanka by a sex offender who lived in the girl's neighborhood.
-Soon after the passage of this first Megan's Law, the federal government implemented a requirement that all states establish sex offender registries and provide the public with information about the registered offenders.
+The first Megan's Law appeared after the rape and murder of 7-year-old New Jersey resident Megan Kanka.
+The man who killed her was a sex offender who lived in the girl's neighborhood.
+Soon after the first Megan's Law passed, the federal government required all states to establish sex offender registries.
+The federal government also requires that all states provide the public with information about the registered offenders.

-Prior to Megan's Law (in 1994), Congress enacted the Jacob Wetterling Crimes Against Children and Sexually Violent Offender Registration Act.
-This Act required states to maintain registries of convicted sex offenders and keep track of where they live after their release from incarceration.
-Megan's Law amended this by requiring public notification.
+Before Megan's Law, Congress enacted the Jacob Wetterling Crimes Against Children and Sexually Violent Offender Registration Act in 1994.
+This law required states to maintain registries of convicted sex offenders and track where they live after their release from prison.
+The federal Megan's Law — passed in 1996 — amended this by requiring public notification.

-The Wetterling Act was named after an 11-year-old boy who was abducted at gunpoint by a masked man in Minnesota.
-His body was found 27 years later.
-Although the police weren't able to save him, lawmakers hoped the law passed in his name would help others.
+Jacob Wetterling was an 11-year-old boy who was abducted at gunpoint by a masked man in Minnesota.
+Police found his body 27 years later.
+The police weren't able to save him.
+But lawmakers hoped passing the Wetterling Act in his honor, would help others.

 Megan's Law in the States

 While each state's version of Megan's Law differs slightly, they all require some form of sex offender registration and community notification.
-The information that states typically collect about sex offenders includes the offender's name, address, picture, and the nature of their crime.
-States publish this information on freely available websites that the public can query in many different ways.
+The information that states typically collect about sex offenders includes:

 Megan's Law: State Resources

-The list below contains links to each state's official Megan's Law website.
+The list below contains links to each state's official sex offender registry website.
 Follow the links below for access to your state's sex offender registry (SOR) and information on the operation of your state's version of the law.
+Law enforcement agencies regularly update this resource.
+It provides information about peoples' criminal histories (related to their sex crimes), with lists featuring all sexual offenders within any given jurisdiction.

 Alabama